juanfranblanco/vscode-solidity/README.md

 Christian Reitwiessner and the Ethereum team for Solidity https://github.com/ethereum/solidity

 Raghav Dua and everyone that contributed to Solium, the solidity linter, and the solidity parser.

+Ilya Drabenia for creating the Solhint linter and the integration into the extension.

 Nexus team for the original creation of the dappfile to structure contracts in projects https://github.com/nexusdev/dapple.